Use a Remote Control To Upgrade Your Crane or Hoist

 Remote pendant control of cranes and hoists are transmitted by radio frequency (RF) signals or infrared light.

-In the US, RF signals are widely used accounting for approximately 98% of all remote control transmissions.
-Infrared systems use signals that are very similar to those used by your TV remote control but have inherent problems.
-These problems are things such as operating ranges; frequent lines of sight dropouts and interference from dust, bright light, and sunshine; and relegation by leading US manufactures to down-load/up-load functions.
+In the US, RF signals are widely used, accounting for approximately 98% of all remote control transmissions.
+Infrared systems use signals similar to those used by a TV remote, but have inherent problems like limited operating ranges; frequent lines of sight dropouts; interference from dust, bright light, and sunshine; and relegation by leading US manufacturers to down-load/up-load functions.

 The ease of programming with these technologies means operators can customize frequency channels, security codes, and output configurations with a PDA, laptop, or other self-configure system through infrared or other communication links.
-Furthermore a spare transmitter can easily be reconfigured by the user for applications on various systems without flipping dip switches or opening the case.
+Furthermore, a spare transmitter can easily be reconfigured by the user for applications on various systems without flipping dip switches or opening the case.

-When used with the latest microprocessor technology such as I-Chips, flash memory, and surfaced mounted printed circuit boards, these technologies in remote control systems provide the essentials in flexibility, reliability, versatility, safety, and performance you demand as a remote control crane or hoist user.
+When used with the latest microprocessor technology such as I-Chips, flash memory, and surfaced mounted printed circuit boards, technologies in remote control systems provide the essentials in flexibility, reliability, versatility, safety, and performance you demand as a remote control crane or hoist user.